TITLE 23: EDUCATION AND CULTURAL RESOURCES

 c) Every school district shall:

-2) Include in its instructional program concepts designed to improve students' understanding of and their relationships with individuals and groups of different ages, sexes, races, national origins, religions, and socio-economic backgrounds.
+2) Include in its instructional program concepts designed to improve students' understanding of and their relationships with individuals and groups of different ages, sexes, races, national origins, religions and socio-economic backgrounds.

 d) Boards shall adopt and implement a policy for the distribution of teaching assignments, including study hall and extra class duties and responsibilities.

 e) Every school system shall conduct supervisory and inservice programs for its professional staff.
-The staff shall be involved in planning, conducting, and evaluating supervisory and inservice programs.
+The staff shall be involved in planning, conducting and evaluating supervisory and inservice programs.

 2) Section 18-8.05(F)(2)(h) of the School Code allows for a determination under rules of the State Board regarding the necessity for a second year's attendance at kindergarten for certain students so they may be included in a district's calculation of average daily attendance.
-Districts may count such students when they determine through an assessment of their individual educational development that a second year of kindergarten is warranted.
+Districts may count these students when they determine through an assessment of their individual educational development that a second year of kindergarten is warranted.

 3) A school district shall be considered to have conducted a legal school day, which is eligible to be counted for General State Aid, when the following conditions are met during a work stoppage.